skovy/skovy.dev/content/blog/tools-for-evolving-a-design-system/index.md

 more context.
 A generic search is only matching on a string.
 However, codemods operate on the actual AST (abstract syntax tree) that underlies the source code.
 This means that you can much more accurately operate on a specific type of node, rather than any string that matches.
+For example, it's possible to find opening JSX elements with the name `Box`, or opening elements with the name `Box` and narrow down to only it's `type` prop.

-[jscodeshift](https://github.com/facebook/jscodeshift) is a specific tool for running these codemods on JavaScript and TypeScript.
-I've written about [creating a custom transform for jscodeshift](/jscodeshift-custom-transform/) if you'd like to see a more in depth example.
+[jscodeshift](https://github.com/facebook/jscodeshift) is a specific tool for running these codemods on JavaScript and TypeScript files.
+If you'd like to see a more in depth example, I've previously written about [creating a custom transform for jscodeshift](/jscodeshift-custom-transform/)

 ### ESLint